fortran-lang/stdlib/doc/specs/stdlib_hash_procedures.md

 ## Licensing

 The Fortran Standard Library is distributed under the MIT License.
-However components of the library may be based on code with additional licensing restrictions.
-In particular, the hash codes are often based on algorithms with additional restrictions on distribution.
-The algorithms with such restrictions (`Fibonacci Hash`, `Universal Multiplicative Hash`,
-`FNV-1 Hash`, `FNV-1A Hash`, `nmhash32`, `nmhash32x`, `waterhash`,
+However components of the library may be based on code released under a different license.
+In particular, the hash codes are often based on algorithms considered as public domain (`Fibonacci Hash`, `Universal Multiplicative Hash)`or released under a different license than the MIT license (`FNV-1 Hash`, `FNV-1A Hash`, `nmhash32`, `nmhash32x`, `waterhash`, `pengyhash` and `SpookyHash`)
-`pengyhash` and `SpookyHash`) are discussed below.
+The licensing status of the algorithms are discussed below.

 `FIBONACCI_HASH` is a scalar hash.
 It is an implementation in Fortran 2008 and signed two's complement integers of the Fibonacci Hash